Checks and Balances Between the Branches of Government

 - As President, Donald Trump has issued highly publicized pardons to political and business figures resulting in renewed debates over what should be a fair and equitable process for presidential pardons.
 In December 2020, Trump pardoned 5 individuals including Paul Manafort and Roger Stone who were convicted of crimes as part of Robert Mueller's investigation of Russian interference in the 2016 Presidential election.
 And on January 19, 2021,during in his final day in office, Trump issued another 143 pardons.

 Limits on Presidential Power and the Doctrine of Executive Privilege

-As President, Donald Trump and his advisors including Attorney General William Barr have claimed virtually unlimited Presidential power, citing what is known as the unitary executive theory.
-Under this theory, the President, rather than being the head of one of the three co-equal branches of government, is at the top of a institutional hierarchy of power.
+As President, Donald Trump and his advisors, including Attorney General William Barr, claimed virtually unlimited Presidential power, citing what is known as the unitary executive theory.
+Under this theory, the President is at the top of a institutional hierarchy of power, rather than being the head of one of the three co-equal branches of government.

 Using the unitary executive theory, Trump refused to release his tax records to Congressional committees or federal prosecutors in New York who were looking into possible campaign law violations by the President and his election committee.

 - In two notable cases, Trump v.
 Vance and Trump v.
 Mazars, the Supreme Court rejected the claim that the President did not have to respond to legal subpoenas for information with Chief Justice John Roberts declaring: "Two hundred years ago, a great jurist of our Court established that no citizen, not even the President, is categorically above the common duty to produce evidence when called upon in a criminal proceeding.
 We reaffirm that principle today and hold that the President is neither absolutely immune from state criminal subpoenas seeking his private papers nor entitled to a heightened standard of need" (Trump v.
 Mazars LLP, 2020, p.
 21).
 These decisions establish clear limitations on Presidential power.